 Of what are organic fertilizers made?
 Many are derived from animal manure from cows, horses or poultry.
 Others are plant-based, like seaweed, alfalfa meal, corn gluten and cottonseed meal.
 You need to read the label carefully since some fertilizers are labeled "natural" or even "organic" while containing synthetic chemical fertilizers.
 Generally, apply sufficient fertilizer to have 1 pound of nitrogen for every 1,000 square feet.
 However, some types of turfgrass require more nitrogen than others, so you'll want to factor in the amount of actual nitrogen needed by your turfgrass.

-It is best to fertilize your lawn twice a year: once in late summer/early fall and once in late fall.
+It is best to fertilize your lawn based on the type of turfgrass: late summer/early fall for cool-season turfgrasses and late spring/early summer for warm-season turfgrasses.
 This gives your turfgrass nutrients at the time it is building its root system.
 If the roots are strong, you'll see earlier and better top growth the following spring.

 Watering Your Organic Lawn

 Nobody will be surprised to hear that the proper amount of water is essential to a healthy lawn.
-Excess water causes fungal issues, while inadequate water can push turfgrass into dormancy, a state where the roots stay alive, but the grass itself looks dead.
+Excess water can promote fungal diseases, while inadequate water can push turfgrass into dormancy, a state where the roots stay alive, but the grass itself looks dead.